 Evening Classes: The offering of some advanced courses in this program is rotated between day and evening schedules.
-Therefore, students wishing to complete the degree requirements within two years during the day should anticipate a minimum of two evening classes.
+Therefore, students wishing to complete the degree requirements within two years during the day should anticipate a minimum of four evening classes.
+Some advanced accounting classes are offered in a Webblended format in which two courses can be taken during the same evening of the week.